-If you do decide to do day trips or short overnight excursions, the team at Ruuk Village can help you with the organization.
-For example, the cultural triangle of Sri Lanka is only 120mins away and the famous Kandy buddhist temple is around 180mins away, along with plenty of other popular destinations in our region.
+If you do decide to one or the other day trips or short overnight excursions, the team at Ruuk Village can help you with the organization.
+For example, the cultural triangle of Sri Lanka is only 120mins away and the famous Kandy Buddhist temple is around 180mins away, along with plenty of other popular destinations in our region.

 There are two dominant wind directions in Sri-Lanka may till september

 Wind during the summer months is much stronger than during the winter months.
 The gap between Sri Lanka and India across the Adam's Bridge creates a "venturi effect,” which blows wind from the east between May and September.
 This wind is warm and dry as it comes over the land rather than the sea.
 This wind is normally stronger than the wind coming from the sea, ranging between 20 – 30 knots, although sometimes more.
 One of the biggest differences compared to the wind during the winter months is that it blows consistently throughout the day and night.
 At some of the lagoons, depending on the buildup and vegetation the wind can become a bit gusty, but that also depends on which spot you choose.
 For example, if you visit one of the islands furthest north you can experience steady wind conditions’ and great a flat-water arena for all levels.
 In case you wish to take a kitesurfing lesson, our kiteschool will take care of explaining exactly how this works.

 December till end of March